GDPR and Real Estate AI: How to Automate Without Breaking Privacy Laws

 WhatsApp Business API and GDPR

-WhatsApp is the dominant channel for real estate AI, but it comes with specific compliance requirements:
+WhatsApp is the dominant channel for real estate AI sales, but it comes with specific compliance requirements:

 For agencies implementing AI-powered lead response: